wp-plugins/my-tickets/readme.txt

 4. With My Calendar, add ticket parameters to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticket parameters to any post or Page!

 == Changelog ==

+= 1.0.3 =

+* Add documentation of ticket shortcodes on Help screen.
+* Add administrative/handling charge for tickets.
+* Add option to require phone number from purchasers.
+* Bug fix: Payments search didn't work.
+* Two new template tags: {handling} and {phone}

 = 1.0.2 =